deutschebank/fluxnova-docs-manual/content/reference/connect/soap-connector.md

 ---

-In Camunda Connect a `Connectors` class exists which automatically detects every connector in the classpath.
+In Flowave Connect a `Connectors` class exists which automatically detects every connector in the classpath.
 It can be used to get the SOAP connector instance by its connector ID, which is `soap-http-connector`.